barrycarey/Cyberpower-UPS-Stats-For-InfluxDB/README.md

 ***Requirements***

+Python 3

-You will need the influxdb library installed to use this
+You will need the influxdb library installed to use this - [Found Here](https://github.com/influxdata/influxdb-python)

-You also need  PowerPanel Business Edition running
+You also need  PowerPanel Business Edition running - [Found Here](https://cyberpowersystems.com/products/software/)